509 BCE – traditional date for the founding of the Roman Republic

 Apart from these cities which had origins separate from Rome’s, the Romans themselves planted colonies of citizens in different parts of Italy.
-They also organised the establishment of “Latin colonies”, which were composed of a mixture of Roman and Latin (or half-Roman) citizens.
+They also organized the establishment of “Latin colonies”, which were composed of a mixture of Roman and Latin (or half-Roman) citizens.

 Of whatever status, the relationship between Rome and each member of her confederation was defined by a treaty between the two cities.
 In other words, the legal relationship between a city was not with any other city, or any group of cities, but with Rome alone.
 This treaty always specified that Rome had control over the other city’s foreign affairs.
 They were not put under tribute, but they had to provide troops for service in Rome’s wars when called upon to do so.
 However, their internal institutions were left alone and they retained control over their internal affairs.

 When Rome started acquiring territories beyond Italy, however, the Roman system had to evolve significantly to deal with the state’s new responsibilities.